ALTIBASE/Documents/Manuals/Altibase_7.2/eng/Stored Procedures Manual.md

 The UTL_RAW package is a function which can convert or control RAW(VARBYTE) type data into a different data type.

-The procedures and functions which are comprised of the UTL_RAW package are listed in the following table below.
+The procedures and functions which are comprising the UTL_RAW package are listed in the following table below.

 | Procedures/Functions     | Description                                                  |
 | ------------------------ | ------------------------------------------------------------ |